shukieshah/VerifAI/README.md

 Developed by [Shukan Shah](https://github.com/shukieshah)

-VerifAI is a tool built to distinguish between human-written fake news and real news.
+VerifAI is a web application that uses natural language processing to verify the authenticity of news articles.
+It is specifically built to distinguish between human-written fake news and real news.
 The tool uses the state-of-the-art [BERT](https://arxiv.org/pdf/1810.04805.pdf) language model to classify articles.
 For more details regarding the NLP research and development behind this project, please refer to the [parent repository](https://github.com/jpyneni3/Fake_News_Detector).

 You can view the live version of VerifAI at: https://shukieshah.github.io/VerifAI/